SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/SECURITY/README.md

 &ensp; When setting up authentication, it is crucial to create strong passwords, avoid using default credentials, and regularly rotate passwords to enhance security.

 ## 📖 Authorization
-&ensp; It determines the level of access users or applications have to the database and its resources.
-MongoDB provides flexible authorization controls using Role-Based Access Control (RBAC).\
+&ensp; It determines level of access users or applications have to database and its resources.
+MongoDB provides flexible authorization controls using **Role-Based Access Control** (RBAC - allows you to assign roles to users or applications, controlling what operations they can perform.).

-Key concepts to understand include:
-+ Roles:
-  * built-in like read, readWrite, and userAdmin;
-  * you can create custom roles;
-+ Privileges:
-  * they are granular permissions that can be assigned to roles;
-  * they include actions such as find, insert, update, remove, and more.
-+ Role-Based Access Control:
-  * RBAC allows you to assign roles to users or applications, controlling what operations they can perform.
+&ensp; Each role consists of a set of privileges that determine the user’s abilities within the system.
+MongoDB has several built-in roles, and you also have the option to create custom roles as needed.
+By assigning the appropriate roles to users, you can limit their access to various parts of the database and protect sensitive information.

+#### Built-in Roles
+* dbAdminAnyDatabase: Allows administrative tasks for all databases except for the local and config;
+* dbAdmin: allows administrative tasks, such as managing indexes and user-defined roles, for specified database;
+* userAdminAnyDatabase: allows managing user access for all databases except for local and config;
+* userAdmin: allows managing user access for specified database;
+* ClusterAdmin: allows administrative tasks for entire cluster, such as configuring replica sets and sharding;
+* Read: allows read operations on specified database;
+* ReadWrite: allows read and write operations on specified database;
+* ReadAnyDatabase: allows read operations on all databases except for local and config;
+* ReadWriteAnyDatabase: allows read and write operations on all databases except for local and config;

+#### Custom Roles
+&ensp; You can create custom roles to cater to specific requirements of your application.
+Custom roles can have any combination of built-in roles’ privileges and user-defined actions.

+> _Here’s an example:_
+> > ```javascript
+> >  use witcherWorld_db;
+> >
+> >  db.createRole({
+> >    role: 'readMonsters',
+> >    privileges: [
+> >      {
+> >        resource: { db: 'witcherWorld_db', collection: 'monsters' },
+> >        actions: ['find', 'aggregate'],
+> >      },
+> >    ],
+> >    roles: [],
+> >  });
+> > ```

+#### Assigning Roles to Users
+&ensp; To ensure that users have the appropriate level of access and permissions, you assign specific roles to them.

+> _Here’s an example:_
+> > ```javascript
+> >  db.createUser({
+> >    user: 'geralt77',
+> >    pwd: 'password123',
+> >    roles: [
+> >      { role: 'readMonsters', db: 'witcherWorld_db' },
+> >      { role: 'read', db: 'witcherWorld_db' },
+> >    ],
+> >  });
+> > ```

-&ensp; By properly configuring authorization, you can limit access to sensitive data and ensure that users have only the necessary permissions.
+&ensp; _By properly configuring authorization, you can limit access to sensitive data and ensure that users have only the necessary permissions._

 ## <a name="encryption"></a>📖 Encryption